Updated October 2025

 Less common or rare side effects

 Infections If you have an active infection of any kind, treatment with tofacitinib will not be started until the infection is treated successfully.
+If you have a serious infection for example requiring antibiotics or antivirals, generally you should pause tofacitinib until you are getting better.

 Cardiovascular risk People with rheumatoid arthritis and other inflammatory conditions have an increased risk of cardiovascular disorders.
-Recent reports have associated this medication and other JAK inhibitors with an increased risk of heart related events.
-Ensure your doctor is aware of any pre-existing risk factors (e.g. high blood pressure, high cholesterol, smoking status) so they can be appropriately managed.
-Use with other medications Some medications may not be used with tofacitinib as it may change their effectiveness and how well tofacitinib may work for you.
-Medications that may change how tofacitinib works include: • Antifungals & antibiotics including ketoconazole, itraconazole, posaconazole or voriconazole, clarithromycin, rifampicin and phenytoin. • Some medications may increase your risk of infection including those used to suppress your immune system including phenytoin, azathioprine, ciclosporin and tacrolimus. • Other medications may require additional review and monitoring as they may increase the risk of side effects when taking tofacitinib including: NSAIDs, opioids and corticosteroids.
-This list is not exhaustive.
-You should inform your doctor and pharmacist of all of the medications you are taking or plan to take.
-This includes over the counter or herbal/naturopathic medications to see if these affect tofacitinib.
-Use with alcohol You may drink alcohol while taking tofacitinib.
-However, if you are also taking methotrexate you should be cautious about how much alcohol you drink.
+Recent reports have associated this medicine and other JAK inhibitors with an increased risk of heart related events.
+Ensure your doctor is aware of any pre-existing risk factors (e.g. high blood pressure, high cholesterol, smoking status).
+Use with other medications Some medicines may not be used with tofacitinib as it may change their effectiveness and how well tofacitinib may work for you.
+Some medicines that may change how tofacitinib works include:

-Vaccines If you are taking tofacitinib you should not be immunised with ‘live’ vaccines such as: • MMR (measles, mumps and rubella) • Varicella (chicken pox/shingles) • OPV (oral polio virus) • BCG (bacillus calmette guerin) • Japanese Encephalitis or Yellow Fever
+Vaccines If you are taking tofacitinib you should not be immunised with ‘live’ vaccines such as:

 Talk with your rheumatologist before receiving any vaccines.

-Pneumococcal vaccines and the yearly seasonal flu vaccinations are encouraged.
+Pneumococcal, Shingrix - InactivatedVaccine (not live) vaccines and the yearly seasonal flu vaccinations are encouraged.

 For more information on vaccination including the COVID-19 vaccination click here.